Kmeakin/walrus-report/src/20-reference.md

 https://en.cppreference.com/w/cpp/language/value_category for more information] Lvalues in Walrus are defined inductively as:

-* A variable expression which referes to a local variable is an lvalue
+* A variable expression which refers to a local variable is an lvalue
 * A parenthesised lvalue expression is an lvalue
 * A field-expression, where the expression to the left of the `.` is an lvalue, is an lvalue